 Elegantly presented, the eye cream comes in a long white, opaque plastic tube with screw top gold lid.
 A narrow opening allows for controlled and easy dispensing.
 The opening is sealed with foil to better preserve the product prior to use and the outer package is taped to allow immediate detection of tampering.
 The packaging solution is hygienic, practical and easy.

 The cream itself is quite dense in texture, easily holding its form when dispensed as can be seen in the image below.
-It is soft with plenty of slip for easy application.
+It’s soft and thus pleasant in application.
 Regarding the smell, this product has a very subtle scent which I have to really focus on to even detect.
 It is light and probably a little soap like, but I have to stress, barely even noticeable.
 There is no added artificial fragrance in the formula.
 I would guess that the botanical extracts/oils are responsible for this property.

 Only a small amount is required per application.
 With a dab and slide action, I apply it to both eyes, on the lids, up to the eyebrow and covering the under eye area.
 It glides on easily and absorbs well.
 If you use too much, it can sit on the surface and feel a little oily but the correct amount melts into the skin effectively.
 There is a good amount of dimethicone in the formula which does leave a slight film on the surface.
 It doesn’t feel heavy or uncomfortable and in fact, enhances makeup application by acting as a primer, although I do allow a fair dry down time.

 I have been using this in my morning and night routines for two months.
-There is still plenty of product remaining so although the price may seem a little steep at first, this tube should easily last 6-8 months if not longer.
+There is still plenty of product remaining so although the price may seem a little steep at first, this tube should easily last 6 months.
 The cream has no sensation on my skin – it’s not cooling, irritating, sticky or tacky.
 It leaves the eye area feeling soft and velvety.

 I have found this cream highly moisturising and softening.
 The tender eye area feels well hydrated and supple.
 I haven’t had any trouble with milia forming either.
 There has been no noticeable brightening of the under eye area, even though there is a fair bit of Niacinamide in the formula.
 I would opt for something like the Innisfree Perfect 9 Repair Eye Cream instead if that is a key feature that you are seeking.
 I found the Innisfree cream very effective at brightening and to date, is still my favourite eye product.

 As for wrinkles and fine lines… well, I haven’t observed any improvement in crow’s feet but then again, I have only been using this cream a short time.
 I will be interested to see if there has been any change after completing the tube.
 Needless to say, the added moisture assists to plump out existing lines, blurring their appearance and making them look reduced.
 Hydration can also help to slow lines forming since skin is plump and filled out.
-Antioxidant protection should also have a similar effect.
+Antioxidant protection is a preventative measure with similar effects.